-As detailed in the companion report titled, "Enterprise Asset Management" December 10, 2020, the Region owns and operates \$32.1 billion in assets (\$29.6 billion of Regional infrastructure and \$2.5 billion of infrastructure in the Peel Housing Corporation).
+As detailed in the report titled, "Enterprise Asset Management Program Update" November 25, 2021, the Region owns and operates \$34 billion in assets (\$31.4 billion of Region owned and operated infrastructure and \$2.6 billion Region owned and Peel Housing Corporation managed infrastructure).
 Maintaining these assets in a state of good repair is essential to the provision of Regional services and in turn to the overall success of the Region.
 Consequently, the Region has established a goal of maintaining an overall infrastructure status of "Good".
 This goal allows the Region to balance prudent investment in infrastructure to support efficient and reliable community services while maintaining affordable tax and utility rates.

-The purpose of the Enterprise Asset Management Update report is to provide Council with an infrastructure status update and to identify priority initiatives.
-The report concludes that the levels of investments that will be proposed in the 2021 Capital Budget and Forecast are required to maintain the Region's infrastructure at Council's level of service targets.
-The report also indicates that Peel's asset portfolio is currently rated "Good" in accordance with Council's targets.
+The purpose of the Enterprise Asset Management Program Update report is to provide Council with an infrastructure status update and to identify priority initiatives.
+The report concludes that the levels of investments that will be proposed in the 2022 Capital Budget and Forecast are required to maintain the Region's infrastructure at Council's level of service targets.
+The report also indicates that the Region's asset portfolio is currently rated "Good" in accordance with Council's targets.